dustywhite7/Econ8310/SlidesCode/7 - Decision Trees.md

 ### Exercise

-Write a function to estimate the Nat Entropy of a set of outcomes, given the observed probability for each outcome
+Write a function to estimate the Shannon Entropy of a set of outcomes, given the observed probability for each outcome in an arbitrary set.
+Use your function to answer:

 1) If the probability of 5 outcomes are .2, .3, .1, .1, and .3, then what is the entropy of the system?
 2) If the probabilty of each of 5 outcomes is .2, then what is the entropy of the system?